intel/neural-compressor/README.md

-Intel® Low Precision Inference Toolkit (iLiT)
+Intel® Low Precision Optimization Tool (iLiT)
 =========================================

-Intel® Low Precision Inference Toolkit (iLiT) is an open-source python library which is intended to deliver a unified low-precision inference interface cross multiple Intel optimized DL frameworks on both CPU and GPU.
+Intel® Low Precision Optimization Tool (iLiT) is an open-source python library which is intended to deliver a unified low-precision inference interface cross multiple Intel optimized DL frameworks on both CPU and GPU.
 It supports automatic accuracy-driven tuning strategies, along with additional objectives like performance, model size, or memory footprint.
 It also provides the easy extension capability for new backends, tuning strategies, metrics and objectives.

 > **WARNING**
 >